Updated: Nov 15, 2021

-We are very excited to welcome Abbi Alfonso into the role of Native Plant Nursery Program Manager!
+We are very excited to welcome Abbi Alfonso (she/her/hers) into the role of Native Plant Nursery Program Manager!
 Abbi will be supporting all of our nursery volunteer programs and growing native plants for habitat restoration projects on Mount Sutro!

 As a native San Franciscan, Abbi’s (she/her) excitement for nature was fostered early on by exploring the limited green spaces throughout the city.
 From spunky California ground squirrels at Candlestick to Glen Canyon’s elusive Great Horned Owls to diversity of plant communities of San Bruno Mountain; these experiences allowed her to develop a deep connection and appreciation for the intersection of humans and wildlife that she now strives to share with others.